Itina99/Boids/README.md

 ./run_benchmarks.sh
 ```

-This will create a new file named like results_20251113_120000.csv with all the data.
+This will create a new file named results.csv with all the data.

 ### 4. Run Specific Tests (Manual)